Homer Simpson, Grampa Simpson, Barney Gumble, Krusty the Clown, Groundskeeper Willie, and others

 First Appearance: Professor Frink, Krusty Burger

-Plato's Casino Resort is a parody of a the famous casino resort chain, Caesar's.
+Plato's Casino Resort is a parody of the famous casino resort chain Caesar's Palace.

 Road Sign: State Line 1 Mi.
 Casino 1Mi, 1 Ft.